 The Arts and Heritage meeting is open to all members on the third Wednesday of every month 2.30 – 4.00 p.m. and there is a charge of £2.50 per meeting.
 Each meeting has a speaker who is well qualified in a subject relating to the arts or a heritage topic.
 Occasionally talks are linked with visits to local sites or exhibitions.
 Please note that the meetings originally programmed for September and November 2019 have had to be swapped over, due to changes in speaker availability.
 Those now shown in the programme are the correct entries.

 The Science and Technology meeting is open to all members and is held on the fourth Tuesday of every month from 2.00 to 3.30 p.m., with a charge of £2.50. per meeting.
 We invite speakers on a range of subjects to give a talk followed by questions, discussion and debate.
 The current programme of meetings is complete up to March 2020 and will include a wide variety and type of topic.
 Meetings are held at the Petersfield Community centre.
-The Science Forum is an offshoot of this Group and offers informal learning and discussion on a topic of the day, these meetings being held at the Liss Triangle on an irregular basis at present.
+The Science Forum is an offshoot of this Group and offers informal learning and discussion on a topic of the day, these meetings being held at the Liss Triangle on the second Wednesday of each month at 1430 hrs.

 There is a regular series of other events ranging from theatre and concert trips, heritage visits, and special interest sessions organised through individual groups but open to everybody.
 Other one day subject sessions, short courses and occasional social events are held and publicised on this website and members can receive a regular updating “News & Views Extra” email to keep you in touch.